 My book, A

-published on October 1, 2025—just in time for the opening of
+on October 1, 2025—just in time for the opening of the MSO’s

-post-retirement projects, with research and writing extending
+projects, with research and writing extending for about six

-for about six years, from 2018 to June 2024.
-I guess that I
+years, from 2018 to June 2024.
+I guess that I was kind of

-the trombone section from 1983-2018 (bass trombone from
+played in the trombone section from 1983-2018 (bass trombone

-1990-2018), and I’ve been writing program notes for the MSO
+from 1990-2018), and I’ve been writing program notes for the

-since 1984.
+MSO since 1984.
 I also worked fulltime as part of the

 administration as MSO office manager in 1990s, and in the last